SamuelKlit/MQTTGUI/README.md

 # MQTTGUI
-Basic Java MQTT transceiver using the Paho libarary.
+Basic Java MQTT transceiver using the Paho library.